Cape Verde: Climate

-Cape Verde's climate is milder than that of the African mainland because the surrounding sea moderates temperatures on the islands and cold Atlantic currents produce an arid atmosphere around the archipelago.
+Cape Verde's climate is milder than that of the African mainland because the surrounding sea moderates temperatures and cold Atlantic currents produce an arid atmosphere.
 Conversely, the islands do not receive the upwelling (cold streams) that affect the West African coast, so the air temperature is cooler than in Senegal, but the sea is warmer.
-Due to the relief of some islands, such as Santiago with its steep mountains, the islands can have orographically induced precipitation, allowing rich woods and luxuriant vegetation to grow where the humid air condenses soaking the plants, rocks, soil, logs, moss, etc. On the higher islands and somewhat wetter islands, exclusively in mountainous areas, like Santo Antão island, the climate is suitable for the development of dry monsoon forests, and laurel forests.
+Due to the relief of some islands, such as Santiago with its steep mountains, the islands can have orographically induced precipitation, allowing rich woods and luxuriant vegetation to grow where the humid air condenses soaking the plants, rocks, soil, logs, moss, etc. On the higher islands and somewhat wetter islands, the climate is suitable for the development of dry monsoon forests and laurel forests.
+Cape Verde lies in the Cape Verde Islands dry forests ecoregion.
 Average temperatures range from 22 C in February to 27 C in September.
-Cape Verde is part of the Sahelian arid belt, with nothing like the rainfall levels of nearby West Africa.
+Cape Verde is part of the Sahelian semi-arid belt, with nothing like the rainfall levels of nearby West Africa.
 It rains irregularly between August and October, with frequent brief heavy downpours.
 A desert is usually defined as terrain that receives less than 250 mm of annual rainfall.
 Sal's total of 145 mm confirms this classification.
 Most of the year's rain falls in September.

-Sal, Boa Vista, and Maio have a flat landscape and arid climate, whilst the other islands are generally rockier and have more vegetation.
-Because of the infrequent occurrence of rainfall, where not mountainous, the landscape is so arid that less than two percent of it is arable.
-The archipelago can be divided into four broad ecological zones — arid, semiarid, subhumid and humid, according to altitude and average annual rainfall ranging from less than 100 mm in the arid areas of the coast as in the Deserto de Viana (67 mm in Sal Rei) to more than 1,000 mm in the humid mountain.
+Because of the infrequent occurrence of rainfall where not mountainous, the landscape is so arid that less than two percent of it is arable.
+The archipelago can be divided into four broad ecological zones – arid, semiarid, sub-humid and humid, according to altitude and average annual rainfall ranging from less than 100 mm in the arid areas of the coast as in the Deserto de Viana (67 mm in Sal Rei) to more than 1,000 mm in the humid mountain.
 Most rainfall precipitation is due to condensation of the ocean mist.
 In some islands, like Santiago, the wetter climate of the interior and the eastern coast contrasts with the drier one on the south/southwest coast.
-Praia, on the southeast coast, is the largest city on the island and the largest city and capital of the country.